fairhive-labs/docs/whitepaper/what.md

 3. **Funding Community-Driven Projects**: Utilizing cryptocurrency to fund local projects, fostering job creation and aligning work with community needs for grassroots economic development.

-4. **Universal Basic Income (UBI) Implementations**: Distributing UBI in cryptocurrency to encourage entrepreneurial ventures and community-focused work by providing a financial safety net.
+4. **Universal Basic Income (UBI) Implementations**: By distributing Universal Basic Income via a dedicated foundation in cryptocurrency, PoLN sets the stage for entrepreneurial ventures and community-focused work.
+This method offers a consistent financial safety net, facilitating innovation and involvement in local projects.
+It bolsters a work-based economy that values risk-taking, creativity, and a spectrum of professional pursuits.

 5. **Skill-Based Educational Incentives**: Rewarding individuals with cryptocurrency for acquiring new skills, thus fostering a more adaptable and skilled workforce.